dhmunro/dudley/README.md

 other words, a layout which begins with a summary block can serve as a template for a family or indeed a whole category of files.

-It is legal to redefine primmitive data types before their first use if you want to specify a non-default alignment (the default alignment always is the size of the primitive) or a specific byte order:

-    i8 {""=i8}%4  # i8 will have default alignment 4 instead of 8

-A Dudley layout may begin with a single < or > character, indicating that primitive types with unspecified byte order in the layout have this order.
-If present, only comments may precede this global order indicator; the summary block, if any, must follow it.

-Finally, one or more - characters followed by a newline where a dict item is expected terminates a Dudley layout stream, the same as end-of-file.

 ## File signatures